ascjones/devomato.com/blog/2013-09-13-currency-prices-as-an-event-stream.md

 ## Pushing events to the EventStore

-Guided by the EventStore [docs](https://github.com/EventStore/EventStore/wiki/Writing-to-a-Stream-(HTTP)) and Rob Ashton's [post](http://codeofrob.com/entries/pushing-data-into-streams-in-the-eventstore.html) about writing to a stream over HTTP, I'm going to post the price data to an event stream in the EventStore.
+Guided by the EventStore <a href="https://github.com/EventStore/EventStore/wiki/Writing-to-a-Stream-(HTTP)" target="_blank">docs</a> and Rob Ashton's <a href="http://codeofrob.com/entries/pushing-data-into-streams-in-the-eventstore.html" target="_blank">post</a> about writing to a stream over HTTP, I'm going to post the price data to an event stream in the EventStore.
 I'll package the price data up into an event of type `price-changed`, and post it to a stream called `EUR_USD`:

 ```
 var request = require('request');